4 Mathematics for Engineering

 • Review algebraic manipulations using some simple examples.

-• Cover the rules of calculus (differentiation and integration) with examples.
+• Revise the rules of calculus (differentiation and integration) with examples.

 • Understand the meaning of the primary vector operations such as scalar product, cross-product, gradient, divergence, and curl.